The British Go Association and its members provide various resources for use when studying Go.

 In order to get better at Go, as well as playing lots of games against different people, it is useful to study.
 This can be using one of the many books , by attending one of the teaching events the BGA organises or using various materials both on this website and off.

-Members can sign up to the Shodan Challenge and be assigned a stronger player as a mentor, in order to focus their studies.
+Members can sign up to the Online Study Group in order to focus their studies.

 We have a page of Go Problems which are a good way to study.

-Various collections of electronic records are available on line or on disc.
-The GoGoD collection has been created on disc by two of our members, T Mark Hall and John Fairbairn.
+Various collections of electronic records are available on-line or on disc.
+The GoGoD (Games of Go on Disc) collection was created by two former members, T Mark Hall and John Fairbairn.

 There is also software for various platforms to allow you to record games and produce game diagrams.